We would love to have something like this. I would give my arm for this.

 Design Thinking instructor

-- juggles a lot of different tools for the research - Otter, handwritten notes, Notes app, and both physical and digital whiteboards.
+- juggles a lot of different tools for the research - Otter, handwritten notes, Notes app, and whiteboards (both physical and digital).

-- after the project has been handed off, it's hard for the new team to access the data or see why they came to the conclusion.
+- after the project has been handed off, it's hard for the new team to access the data or see why the previous tam had come to the conclusion.

 Student researchers